polywock/globalSpeed/README.md

 1. Load the unpacked folder
    1. Chrome: open extensions page, enable dev mode, load unpacked.
    1. Edge: open extensions page, load unpacked.

-## Release Notes

-### V2.5.6
-- Feature: Added optional hotkeys for adjusting volume.
-- Feature: Added hotkey support for Picture-In-Picture mode (Chrome and Edge only).
-- Feature: Optional volume amplifier for pinned tabs (Chrome and Edge only).

-### V2.5.X
-- Feature: Support for hidden audio elements.
-   - Now compatible with Spotify, Amazon Music, NPR, and many other music and podcast streaming sites.
-- Feature: Added loop shortcut: when pressed it will set a loop from a marked position and the current video/audio time.
-- Feature: Added localization for a few languages (bad translations and thus optional).

-### V2.4.X
-- Performance: Suspend extension if tab is not visible.
-- Performance: Switched to Mutation Observer API.
-- Performance: Improved performance for shadow documents.
-   - Now the default behavior, formally was an optional feature called recursive mode.
-- Feature: Seeking hotkeys will now work on Netflix.

-### V2.3.X
-- Feature: Full hotkey editor.
-- Feature: Recursive mode, apply speed to videos inside of shadow documents.
-Slower, but compatible with more sites like AppleTV+.
-- Feature: Fx support, apply fillters (invert, grayscale, etc) to the entire page or select elements (video, img, etc).

-### V2.0
-- Feature: basic hotkey support.
-- Feature: pinning (each tab can have it's own speed.)